skullscode/skulls.base/README.md

 # skulls.base
-This is base project based in Codeigniter
+This is a base project based in Codeigniter